neektza/nikicajokic.me/_posts/2013-06-26-objects-and-ruby.md

 <br/>

 In the example, we keep state in the object, when we could have simply passed an argument to the function.
-It is a trivial example sure, but I'm just using it to illustrate a point.
+It is a trivial example, for sure, but I'm just using it to illustrate a point.
 This kind of code pops up all over the place in Ruby libraries, albeit more complex.
 Nevertheless, keeping functions in an object just because they operate on a certain kind of data is a bad pattern, in my opinion.

 I much prefer passing data to a function than invoking a method.
 If data is complex and consists of multiple components, then we could represent it with an object and keep only state/data related methods in that object.
 Independent, data processing functions should be kept out of the construct that represents data - i.e. object.